Chase Freedom Unlimited® for Military Members

 Earning Rewards with Chase Freedom Unlimited

-The Chase Freedom Unlimited is marketed as a cash-back card, but your spending earns Chase Ultimate Rewards points.
-Points are worth a penny apiece when redeemed for cash back, but there are ways to bump up that rate.
+The Chase Freedom Unlimited is marketed as a cash-back card, but your spending actually earns rewards points.
+Points are typically worth 1 cent each when redeemed for cash back, but they may be worth more when used for travel through Chase’s portal if paired with a premium Chase card, depending on current Points Boost offers.

-You get 1.5% cash back or more, depending your the purchase category of your purchase.
-For example, you’ll earn 5% cash back on travel purchased through Chase Ultimate Rewards, and 3% cash back on eligible dining and drugstores.
+You get 1.5% cash back or more, depending on the purchase category.
+For example, you’ll earn 5% cash back on travel purchased through Chase Travel and 3% cash back on eligible dining and drugstores.

-You can also redeem points for gift cards (1 cent per point), travel booked through Chase (1 cent per point, and Amazon purchases (0.8 cents per point).
+You can also redeem points for gift cards (generally 1 cent per point), travel booked through Chase (typically 1 cent per point with Freedom Unlimited alone), and Amazon purchases (usually between 0.7 and 0.8 cents per point).

 Redeeming Rewards With Chase Freedom Unlimited

-You can redeem Chase Ultimate Rewards points through the Chase Ultimate Rewards travel portal, as a statement credit or choose a direct deposit into most U.S. checking or savings accounts.
+You can redeem rewards points through the Chase Travel portal, as a statement credit, or choose a direct deposit into most U.S. checking or savings accounts.

 There’s no minimum to redeem, so you can cash in your rewards whenever you like.